It takes 21 days to start a new habit:

 Most of us have heard that fact about habits…

 A long train with many cars attached takes a while to get going or to stop.
-This addiction is rooted in what some call ‘strongholds’ or deeply engrained habits.
+This battle is rooted in what some call ‘strongholds’ or deeply ingrained habits.
 To escape this takes a lot of work.
 That seems trite and obvious, but it’s the severe truth.

 Those in need of changing deeply ingrained habits will need to stop a lot of momentum.
 The good news, it is possible.
 But it takes work.
 For the majority of us in this group, (or in the books we recommend), the habits/addiction didn’t occur just overnight.
 So it will take some time, diligence and patience to get some sanity and sense for this area of one’s life.

 Here’s some beginning steps:

 Take at least one of six addiction self-tests.
 The reason?
 It will help one recognize the need to treat this matter seriously.

 Perform steps in the “Quitter’s Checklist.”